xianggebenben/GraphSL/docs/_build/html/_sources/index.rst.txt

     pip install GraphSL

-Or, clone the repo from https://github.com/xianggebenben/GraphSL.
+Or, clone the repo from https://github.com/xianggebenben/GraphSL, and install requirements:

-Install requirements:

 .. code-block:: bash